patrice-truong/MSFT-demos/generate-gremlin-code/README.md

 ![Cosmos DB for Apache Gremlin Serverless](cosmosdb_gremlin-serverless.png)

-- Populate the database with the following script

 ## Demo script
 - Run demo: <code>streamlit run app.py</code>
+- (if necessary) populate the graph database
+- pick a natural language query and click on the Query button to generate the Gremlin code